snxraven/holesail-docker/README.md

 # Holesail-docker

 **Warning!** Some of these features are untested.
+- [ ] TODO: Make README more clear.

 Holesail-docker is a Docker container that proxies traffic from or to other containers.